voxel51/eta/docs/style_guide.md

 - Leave two blank lines between top-level definitions, and one blank line between class method definitions

-- Unlike the official Google style, we use single quotes `'''` for docstrings, and we prefer double quotes `"` for regular strings
+- Unlike the official Google style, we always use single quotes `'''` for docstrings, and we prefer double quotes `"` for regular strings, although it is okay to use the single quote `'` on a string to avoid the need to escape double quotes within the string

 - Imports should always be on separate lines at the top of the file, just after any module comments and doc strings.
 Imports should be grouped by type with